phillipjoveski/churchhill-house-html-css/docs/introduction/index.md

 ## Materials and Equipment

 **Code Editor**

 - Many free options available.
 See links on Canvas.

 **GitHub**

 - Free, we'll use this to host your code
 - Can be a bit intimidating to get start with

 ## Unit structure

 **Lectures**

-- This is the last F2F lecture
-- Traditional lecture content will be delivered in the workshops
+- All lecture content available online
+- You should watch these at your own pace and work through the activities

 **Workshops**

 - Not recorded
 - We will work on parts of the assessment items in the workshops

+**Canvas and GitHub**

+-   All the unit content will be available on our GitHub page
+-   Link is all over Canvas.

 ## Front-end Web